kayleyseow/CS-113/03. Algorithms/Chapter3Notes3.md

   - They were broadcast publicly
 - You see 12 flying by, then 2
 - You have to decode 12s mod 15 and 2s mod 15,  without knowing s
-  - You do, however, know that ns ≡ 1 mod ∅, or 11s ≡ 1 mod ∅
+  - You do, however, know that ns ≡ 1 mod Φ, or 11s ≡ 1 mod Φ
 - Great!
-Except you don’t know ∅ either
+Except you don’t know Φ either
 - :( or, “That message is secure”

 #### Checking the Algorithm